 Reviewed by

 Not necessarily.
-Getting a hardship loan could be easier than you think because the loans typically have a shorter repayment term and are usually for a smaller amount.
+A hardship loan could be easier to get than you think because the loans typically have a shorter repayment term and are usually for a smaller amount.
 Lenders want to make sure you can repay the debt, but you can often find lenders willing to work with you.
 Check with local banks and credit unions that you have a relationship with.
 Some online lenders specifically offer hardship loans, or your employer may have programs available.

-Different lenders may have different document requirements for a hardship personal loan.
-Typically, you’ll need to show government-issued ID, your Social Security number, and proof of income or assets.
+Most hardship loan applications ask for government-issued ID, your Social Security number, and proof of income or assets.
+Document requirements can differ from one lender to the next.
 You may also need to prove your financial hardship, such as with a notice of termination from your employer.

 Related Articles